Laboratorio2B/data-compression/docs/index.md

 ### There are two possible exam formats:

-a. students can present a problem/idea related to their research and show how it can take advantage of the techniques described in the course, possibly including a prototype of the suggested solution
+1. students can present a problem/idea related to their research and show how it can take advantage of the techniques described in the course, possibly including a prototype of the suggested solution

-b. students can present a related topic not covered in the course using materials provided by the instructors
+2. students can present a related topic not covered in the course using materials provided by the instructors